krupic2402/lambda-rust/README.md

 # TODO

-- [x] implement better control of when reductions happen - almost done
+- [x] implement better control of when reductions happen
-- [ ] add interpreter commands for output control, displaying bindings, ...
+- [x] add interpreter commands for output control, displaying bindings, ...
 - [ ] move the calculation to a separate thread and make it interruptible
 - [ ] implement lazy evaluation of reductions - hardest